jpmcb/prow-github-actions/docs/labeling.md

 Note that the Github API will _not_ return a leading slash for files found within the repository.
-So, a root level file will appear as `README.md`.
+So, for example, a root level readme file will appear as `README.md`.